alibaba/GraphScope/docs/flex/interactive/getting_started.md

 Note: Cypher queries submitted to GraphScope Interactive are compiled into a dynamic library for execution.
 While the initial compilation might take some time, the execution for subsequent uses (of the **same** query) will be much faster since it is cached by Interactive.

-### Running Gremlin Queries

-GraphScope Interactive supports the property graph model and Gremlin traversal language defined by Apache TinkerPop, Please refer to the following link to connect to the Tinkerpop Gremlin service provided by GraphScope Interactive: [Connect-to-gremlin-service](../../interactive_engine/tinkerpop/tinkerpop_gremlin)

 ## Close the connection